Back to Blog

 Far from being a dietary villain, healthy fats are an indispensable fuel source that keeps your pet's body and mind running smoothly.
 They are essential for everything from energy production and vitamin absorption to brain development, joint mobility, and a beautiful, healthy coat.

-Ensuring your pet gets the right blend of healthy fats is crucial for their well-being.
-Consult with your veterinarian about their specific needs, and see how our meal planner app can help you perfectly balance their diet to fuel more years of fun and adventure together.
+Don't be afraid of the fat percentage on the ingredient panel—become an expert at spotting high-quality, named sources.
+Consult with your veterinarian about their specific needs, and use our meal planner calculator to perfectly balance their diet for more years of fun and adventure together.